 On the left of Golden Tip is the famous Oxford Book & Stationery

 , an old and one of the best book stores in Darjeeling.
-On its left is another famous store that was established in 1890 and exist in two sections run by two brothers, the Habeeb Mullick & Son
+On its left is another famous store that was established in 1890 and has two sections run by two brothers, the Habeeb Mullick & Son

-that has both inside dining and outside seating under umbrellas.
+that has both inside dining as well as outside seating under umbrellas.

-The Mall offers a great opportunity of shopping.
+The Mall offers a great opportunity for shopping.
 If you like to know about the shops here and their offerings, check out Shops in Darjeeling Mall

 Watch the video of Chowrasta (Mall)

 The Chowrasta or the Mall in Darjeeling can be reached through different roads.
 The most popular is the Nehru Road that starts from Gandhi Road where the restaurant Keventer's is located.
 If you walk along Nehiru Road, it would be a little uphill walk through shops on both sides.
 It takes about 5-7 minutes by walk.
 Taxis are not allowed in the Mall area.